 - Re: B represented the Applicant Father at multiple case management hearings where the issues in the case related to allegations of historic sexual abuse.
 The issues at the hearings related to the need for further evidence and disclosure to enable the court to determine the allegations.

-- Operation J: Instructed in a series of six inquests touching the deaths of residents at a nursing home in the Caerphilly area, on behalf of a nurse who worked at the nursing home.
+- Operation Jasmine: Instructed in a series of six inquests touching the deaths of residents at a nursing home in the Caerphilly area, on behalf of a nurse who worked at the nursing home.
 Melissa successfully resisted a finding of unlawful killing against her client, through both written and oral submissions.
 Operation J was a high-profile criminal investigation arising out of numerous deaths in care homes resulting from abuse and neglect.
 When the criminal prosecution ceased, there followed a public enquiry and consequently the introduction of a new regulatory system.
 These inquests represent the final proceedings in respect of those deaths.
 Live issues included care home neglect, the issue of unlawful killing, the protection of vulnerable adults, and the effectiveness of inter-agency working.